Andy-Wu12/Guess-The-Number/README.md

 # Guess-The-Number
-A command-line game where the player has to guess a randomly generated number in a given range limited tries.
+A command-line game where the player has to guess a randomly generated number in a given range with limited tries.

 ## Dependencies
 You will need at least [Python 3.0](https://www.python.org/downloads/) to run this program.